johnwcchau/libretto/libretto/plugin/README.md

 # Plugins for Libretto
 ## Unstable API
-***Note: Libertto is still in development and plugin API is not stable***
+***Note: libretto is still in development and plugin API is not stable***

 ## About plugins
-Libertto support plugins which:
+libretto support plugins which:
 - connects machine learning packages
 - provides extra functions
 - automates processes